The Size of Interpolants in Modal Logics: Main Notions

 Define the \emph{dag-size} $|\varphi|$ of a propositional or modal formula $\varphi$ as the number of its distinct subformulas.
 This corresponds to representing formulas as directed acyclic graphs and is the standard measure used in circuit complexity theory.
 If we take into account the number of different occurrences of subformulas, we obtain the \emph{tree-size} $s(\varphi)$ of $\varphi$.
 Clearly, $s(\varphi)\geq |\varphi|$ and it is conjectured that in propositional logic there is a superpolynomial (even exponential) gap between dag-size and tree-size.
 However, this conjecture remains open~\cite{DBLP:journals/siamcomp/Rossman18}.

 It is also conjectured that both propositional Craig interpolants and uniform interpolants are (in the worst case) necessarily of exponential dag-size.
-In more detail, the following result shows how the size of propositional interpolants is related to open problems in circuit complexity~\cite{koopmann2025interpolationclassicalpropositionallogic}, see also \cite{DBLP:journals/aml/Mundici83,DBLP:conf/dagstuhl/SchoningT06}. \begin{theorem}~ (1) Propositional logic has poly-dag-size uniform interpolants iff ${\bf NP}\subseteq {\bf P}_{{\bf /poly}}$.
+In more detail, the following result shows how the size of propositional interpolants is related to open problems in circuit complexity~\cite{koopmann2025interpolationclassicalpropositionallogic}, see also \cite{DBLP:journals/aml/Mundici83,DBLP:conf/dagstuhl/SchoningT06}. \begin{theorem}~ (1) Propositional logic has poly-dag-size uniform interpolants if, and only if, $\text{NP}\subseteq \text{P}/\text{poly}$.

-(2) If propositional logic has poly-dag-size Craig interpolants, then ${\bf NP}\cap {\bf coNP} \subseteq {\bf P}_{{\bf /poly}}$. \end{theorem} We remind the reader that the question whether ${\bf NP} \subseteq {\bf P}_{{\bf /poly}}$ is a long-standing open problem.
-It is unlikely that it holds since, by the Karp-Lipton Theorem, if ${\bf NP} \subseteq {\bf P}_{{\bf /poly}}$, then the polynomial hierarchy collapses at the second level~\cite{karp1980some,karp1982turing,DBLP:books/daglib/0023084}.
-Conversely, if we could prove ${\bf NP}\not\subseteq {\bf P}_{{\bf /poly}}$, then ${\bf NP} \not= {\bf P}$ would follow since ${\bf P}\subseteq {\bf P}_{{\bf /poly}}$.
-It is also regarded as unlikely that ${\bf NP}\cap {\bf coNP} \subseteq {\bf P}_{{\bf /poly}}$.
-However, if we could prove ${\bf NP}\cap {\bf coNP} \not\subseteq {\bf P}_{{\bf /poly}}$, then again ${\bf NP} \not= {\bf P}$ would follow.
+(2) If propositional logic has poly-dag-size Craig interpolants, then $\text{NP}\cap \text{coNP}\subseteq \text{P}/\text{poly}$. \end{theorem} We remind the reader that the question whether $\text{NP}\subseteq \text{P}/\text{poly}$ is a long-standing open problem.
+It is unlikely that it holds since, by the Karp-Lipton Theorem, if $\text{NP}\subseteq \text{P}/\text{poly}$, then the polynomial hierarchy collapses at the second level~\cite{karp1980some,karp1982turing,DBLP:books/daglib/0023084}.
+Conversely, if we could prove $\text{NP}\not\subseteq \text{P}/\text{poly}$, then $\text{NP} \not= \text{P}$ would follow since $\text{P}\subseteq \text{P}/\text{poly}$.
+It is also regarded as unlikely that $\text{NP}\cap \text{coNP}\subseteq \text{P}/\text{poly}$.
+However, if we could prove $\text{NP}\cap\text{coNP}\not\subseteq \text{P}/\text{poly}$, then again $\text{NP} \not= \text{P}$ would follow.

 We next review relevant results on interpolants in modal logic.
 Among the main modal logics considered in this paper, K, S5, GL, and Grz have UIP~\cite{visser1996uniform} while S4 and K4 do not~\cite{DBLP:journals/sLogica/GhilardiZ95,DBLP:journals/sLogica/Bilkova07}.
 S4 and K4 have CIP, however, while GL.3 and Grz.3 do not even enjoy CIP~\cite{GabbayMaks05}.
 Regarding the size of Craig/uniform interpolants for the logics with CIP and UIP considered in this paper, for modal logics K and S5 it is known that uniform interpolants of at most exponential size always exist~\cite{TenEtAl06,GhilardiLWZ06}.
 In contrast, for GL and Grz, to date, only non-elementary methods are known for constructing uniform interpolants.
 Interestingly, however, there are tools available for computing uniform interpolants in these logics~\cite{DBLP:conf/ijcar/FereeGGS24}.
 For Craig interpolants, for K and S5, the exponential upper bound is inherited from the exponential upper bound for uniform interpolants.
 For K4, S4, Grz, and GL one can obtain exponential upper bounds by using the reductions to Craig interpolants in K given in~\cite[Section~3.7]{krachtbook} and applying the tableau developed in~\cite{TenEtAl13}.
 While this is done explicitly only for K4, it is straightforward to extend the proof to S4, Grz, and GL.